tpoisot/ms_spegen_cooc/reviews.md

 > We rewrote part of the discussion to make this point stand out more.
-In short, even though there are numerical relationships between all of these values (which we acknoweldge in the manuscript), the fact that null model analysis suggests a systematic deviation towards more diversity suggests the action of ecological mechanisms favoring functional diversity.
+In short, even though there are numerical relationships between all of these values (which we acknowledge in the manuscript), the fact that null model analysis suggests a systematic deviation towards more diversity suggests the action of ecological mechanisms favoring functional diversity.
 This is in line with recent observations in empirical systems.
-However, because making this point require to build both on our results and other studies, we are keeping this part in the discussion and not in the results.
+However, because making this point requires discussion relating to other studies, we placed this text in the discussion and not in the results.

 3. The aims of the study are not clearly outlined and articulated